zulip/zulip/docs/production/ssl-certificates.md

 ### At initial Zulip install

-To enable the Certbot automation when first installing Zulip, just pass the `--certbot` flag when running the install script.
+To enable the Certbot automation when first installing Zulip, just pass the `--certbot` flag when [running the install script][doc-install-script].

 The `--hostname` and `--email` options are required when using `--certbot`.
 You'll need the hostname to be a real DNS name, and the Zulip server machine to be reachable by that name from the public Internet.

+[doc-install-script]: ../production/install.html#step-2-install-zulip

 ### After Zulip is already installed